Listed medicine compliance reviews

 (3) Compliance issues were identified

-Where compliance issues are identified, these are categorised according to the level of deficiency.
-The TGA takes appropriate regulatory action - refer to Regulatory action for a non-compliant medicine.
+Where compliance issues are identified, these are provided to sponsors for comment.
+The TGA will then make a decision on the appropriate regulatory action - refer to Regulatory action for a non-compliant medicine.

 Regulatory action for non-compliant medicines

-If the TGA finds that a listed medicine does not comply with a regulatory requirement there are a number of regulatory actions that can be pursued, including, but not limited to:
+If the TGA finds that a listed medicine does not comply with a regulatory requirement, a number of regulatory actions may be pursued, including, but not limited to:

 The TGA issues a Proposal to Cancel Notice under subsection 30(3) of the Act